Ukrainians have won the information war: historian Margaret MacMillan | DW | 07.03.2022

 While Russian troops continue to assault Ukrainian cities amid stiff resistance from locals, Kyiv seems to have won the battle of narratives, the Canadian author says.

-Canadian historian and author Margaret MacMillan has written numerous books, including those that focus on wars and their repercussions such as "Paris 1919: Six Months That Changed the World" (2001) — for which she became the first woman to win the Samuel Johnson Prize — and "The War That Ended Peace: The Road to 1914" (2013).
+Canadian historian and author Margaret MacMillan has written numerous books, including those that focus on wars and their repercussions.
+Among them are "Paris 1919: Six Months That Changed the World" (2001) — for which she became the first woman to win the Samuel Johnson Prize — and "The War That Ended Peace: The Road to 1914" (2013).

 In 2020, she published "War: How Conflict Shaped Us," which topped major bestseller lists and was one of The New York Times' 10 Best Books of the Year.